afinit/billing-demo/README.md

 sbt run
 ```

 Then you can hit any of the endpoints as described above.
+I've also included a number of curl commands in a shell script called `curlCommands.sh`

 ## Things that need to be improved or would be changed for a production system